Steve Vizard: Legal proceedings

-"In this case, criminal charges were not pursued against Mr. Vizard because the DPP was not satisfied that there was admissible, substantial and reliable evidence of the offence and therefore there were not reasonable prospects of securing a conviction…Whilst this was a decision for the DPP, it was also consistent with senior counsel advice that ASIC had independently received....When ASIC announced on 4 July that we were pursuing civil penalties against Mr. Vizard, there were some suggestions in the press that we had gone soft or that we had somehow been nobbled by government.
+In this case, criminal charges were not pursued against Mr. Vizard because the DPP was not satisfied that there was admissible, substantial and reliable evidence of the offence and therefore there were not reasonable prospects of securing a conviction…Whilst this was a decision for the DPP, it was also consistent with senior counsel advice that ASIC had independently received ...
+When ASIC announced on 4 July that we were pursuing civil penalties against Mr. Vizard, there were some suggestions in the press that we had gone soft or that we had somehow been nobbled by government.
 I have unequivocally rejected those suggestions.
-They are entirely without foundation."
+They are entirely without foundation.

-One of the key issues in the case was that the trades in question had not been made by Vizard, but instead by a company called CTI, of which Vizard's accountant Gregory Lay was the sole shareholder and director.
-A Vizard family company lent CTI money to invest and had an agreement to receive back proceeds (less a management fee).
-Lay gave detailed statements to ASIC but none which supported any case against Vizard nor connected Vizard to the trades Lay had made.

-Separately, later in 2005 ASIC said it would commence civil proceedings against Vizard for breaching his director's duties by engaging in insider trading.
-ASIC's case was that Vizard had breached Sections 183 and 232 of the Corporations Act 2001 (C'th).
+Separately, later in 2005 ASIC said it would commence civil proceedings against Vizard for breaching his director's duties on three occasions.
+ASIC's case was that Vizard had breached sections 183 and 232 of the Corporations Act 2001 (C'th).
 Vizard and ASIC settled the civil proceedings in 2005 on the basis that Vizard would not contest them, that ASIC made no allegations of dishonesty against Vizard, that a fine of $390,000 be imposed and Vizard agree to be disqualified from acting as a company director for between 3 and 5 years.
 That settlement took the form of an "agreed statement of facts" jointly presented to the Federal Court by Vizard's and ASIC's lawyers, and Vizard agreeing the court should impose penalties for a breach of his duties as a director.
-In his judgement handed down on 28 July 2005, Justice Raymond Finkelstein accepted that Vizard had breached Sections 183 and 232 of the Corporations Act 2001 (C'lth) through his activities.
+In his judgement handed down on 28 July 2005, Justice Raymond Finkelstein accepted that Vizard had breached sections 183 and 232 of the Corporations Act 2001 (C'lth) through his activities.
 ASIC proposed a $130,000 fine per offence and 5 years disqualification.
 Justice Finkelstein disregarded the agreement reached between ASIC and Vizard and instead ordered a disqualification of 10 years.

 The head of ASIC, Jeff Lucy, conceded that there was never a criminal case, or any case involving dishonesty, against Vizard and that the media outrage was largely caused by ASIC's failure to properly communicate the full facts to the media.